harpercs/english105_unit3/README.md

 2. The instruction to subset the data
 3. The end result after subsetting the data

-This data set is to provide information on the amount of uninsured children in the southern region of the United States.
+This dataset is to provide information on the amount of uninsured children in the southern region of the United States.

+This dataset can be used to analyze tthe amount of uninsured children in the southern region of the United States.
+It also can be used to produce visuals of the data to help Americans to understand this issue.